earthblox-io/api-docs/Documentation/v1beta/README ErrorCodes.md

 - 5 : internal error: do not try again.

-You may get the error_code by getting the run via its id.
+You may get the error_code by getting the run via its id using this endpoint below [Get run reference](https://api.earthblox.io/docs#/runs/get_run_v1beta_runs__run_id__get)

-[Get run reference](https://api.earthblox.io/docs#/runs/get_run_v1beta_runs__run_id__get)
+This is an example error response from requesting a run.
+Note that the status will be `error` and the `error_code` will be something other than 0

 ```json
 {